kl1nton/2_SBA_Practice_Papers/2_SBA_Practice_Paper.md

 	C. Verres needles should be inserted under direct vision - F
 	D. Conduction coupling is a recognised risk - T
 	E. Pneumoperitoneum can lead to pneumomediastinum - T

-#### Answer: C. Verres needles should be inserted under direct vision - ?
+#### Answer: C. Verres needles should be inserted under direct vision - TRUE
+- Verres needles are designed to be inserted blind to establish a pneumoperitoneum
+- Most surgeons do not recommend their use as it is a blind procedure
+	- Damage to viscera can occur, with a modest risk
+- When employing the open (Hasson’s) approach, the dissection into the peritoneum
+	- Is much safer as it is done under direct vision

 ### Q79
 _Smoking_ causes all of the following _physiological effects_, EXCEPT: